Ready to dive into the details? Here are some questions we've been asked about using RCV123.

 RCV123 uses the common ranked choice voting method of counting the first place votes, then eliminating the candidate with the fewest votes and reallocating those votes to the candidates ranked second on those ballots.
 This process repeats until one candidate exceeds 50%.

-For more detail, including how multi-winner elections are counted, see our Vote Counting Explainer.
+For more detail, including how multi-winner elections are counted, see our Vote counting explainer.

 The common method for handling ties in RCV is random choice.
 Our mission is to educate people about RCV which includes providing this service and making it useful even for small elections.
 And ties are much more common in small elections.